2026: The Six Trends Redefining the Regenerative Home

 Outdoor space is shifting from décor to ecological participation.

+Graywater systems—which reuse laundry, bathroom, or kitchen water—are a deeper step for those ready to take on more complexity.
 Because this work requires some know-how, many homeowners turn to their local Soil and Water Conservation Districts or to books like The Water-Wise Home by Laura Allen for accessible guidance.

 Habitat certifications are gaining momentum too, as people replace lawns with native plants, adjust outdoor lighting to protect wildlife, and create structure for birds, insects, and pollinators.
-Mary Phillips, head of the National Wildlife Federation's Garden for Wildlife and Certified Wildlife Habitat program, emphasizes that “ecologically meaningful gardens are crucial in urban areas to connect corridors for wildlife and support local species.”
+Mary Phillips, head of the National Wildlife Federation’s Garden for Wildlife and Certified Wildlife Habitat programs, emphasizes that “ecologically meaningful gardens are crucial in urban areas to connect corridors for wildlife and support local species.”
 The North American Butterfly Association echoes this through its own habitat certification efforts.

 The shift is both practical and philosophical: the home includes the land beneath it, and caring for that land deepens the experience of living there.